StealthHydra179/mmyc-website/README.md

 by typing /events after the URL
 - update events pages and the respective event pages
 - DONE refactor events into their own folder

+## Furthernotes
+in [headshots](headshots.json) the names are the names of the images in the [images](public/images) folder.
+The images should be in the format of `name.jpg` or `name.png` where name is the name of the person.
+The images should be square and 300x300 pixels.
+It is also located in the [images](public/img/headshots) folder in this github repository.

+Furthermore, the first two people in the headshots.json file are the co-chairs.